 What were the results?

-The NSW EPA and NSW PFAS Taskforce recommended that, as a precaution, specific residents near Liverpool City Council’s Western Depot not use surface water for drinking, cooking or watering produce (fruit, vegetables, herbs and poultry).
+The NSW EPA and NSW PFAS Technical Advisory Group recommended that, as a precaution, specific residents near Liverpool City Council’s Western Depot not use surface water for drinking, cooking or watering produce (fruit, vegetables, herbs and poultry).
 The potentially affected residents downstream of the Depot and upstream of Kemps Creek were notified.
 This advice does not apply to the wider Kemps Creek community.

 What happens now?